Maceris/Hemera/docs/functions.md

 returning_fn_and_int    :: fn() -> ((fn() -> int), int) {/* ... */}
 ```

-Some higher order function definitions can (should) be simplifed quite a bit using type aliases.
+Some higher order function definitions can (should) be simplified quite a bit using type aliases.

 ```
 AbsurdFnType : type : fn(fn(int) -> int) -> (fn(int) -> (result, error: int))